 Independent Science Journalist in California

-I'm an independent science journalist based in the San Francisco Bay Area, covering water and climate change adaptation in the American West, and all things biology from biomechanics to behavior.
+I'm an independent science journalist in the San Francisco Bay Area, focusing on water, climate, and environmental policy.

-My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, San Francisco Estuary News, Scientific American, Water Deeply, and more.
+My work has also appeared in Audubon, Bay Nature, bioGraphic, California Agriculture, Chemical & Engineering News, Conservation, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, San Francisco Estuary News, Scientific American, Water Deeply, and more.

-I have graduate degrees in biology and in science communication, and love hiking, photography, and visiting our amazing national parks and seashores (25 so far - here I am in Canyonlands NP, overlooking the confluence of the Colorado and Green rivers).
+I love live music, photography, and hiking in our amazing national parks (45 so far - above, I'm in Canyonlands NP, overlooking the confluence of the Colorado and Green rivers).